scribu/wp-posts-to-posts/readme.txt

 This plugin allows you to create relationships between posts of different types.
 The relationships are stored in the postmeta table.

-To register a connection type, write:
+To register a connection between two post types, write:

 `
 function my_connection_types() {